Israel–Russia relations: 2020s

 In February 2022, Russia turned down an Israeli demand to remove electromagnetic interference from its Syrian air station on planes landing in Tel Aviv, complicating tensions between the two countries.

-On 24 February 2022, Israeli Minister of Foreign Affairs Yair Lapid spoke out against the Russian invasion of Ukraine, stating "Russia's attack against Ukraine is a serious violation of international order.
-Israel condemns it and is prepared to extend humanitarian aid to Ukrainian citizens".

-On 18 April 2022, Putin wrote a letter to Bennett demanding that Russia be granted control over the Alexander Courtyard in Jerusalem, as per an earlier agreement with former Prime Minister Netanyahu.
+On 18 April 2022, Putin wrote a letter to Bennett demanding that Russia be granted control over the Alexander Courtyard in Jerusalem, as per an earlier agreement with former Primoe Minister Netanyahu.
 Following an Israeli court ruling annulling Netanyahu's agreement, the final decision on the transfer was left to former Prime Minister Bennett.
 The notice of alleged legal violations of the Jewish Agency in Russia is a major blow to diplomatic relations between the two nations.

 On 6 February 2023, it was reported that Russia had relayed a Syrian request for aid from Israel following the 2023 Turkey–Syria earthquake, which was subsequently accepted by Israel.

-2022 Ukraine invasion and mediation efforts
+In June 2023, Russia accused the United States of hacking the iPhones of Israeli diplomats based in Russia.

+In June 2023, Russia also announced it would open consular offices in West Jerusalem, which was welcomed by Israeli Foreign Minister Eli Cohen as in line with Israeli efforts to increase foreign missions in Jerusalem.